dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 5. When you see a `ClobMatch` (trade) message, update the total filled quantums for each maker order filled using the `fill_amounts` field.
 	- Note that, similar to `OrderUpdateV1`, the `fill_amounts` field represents the order's total filled quantity up to this point.
 This is not the amount filled in this specific match, but rather the cumulative amount filled across all matches for this order.
     - The order's quantity remaining is always its initial quantity minus its total filled quantity.
+    - Note that both `OrderUpdateV1` and `ClobMatch` messages must be processed to maintain the correct book state.
+See [OrderUpdateV1](#orderupdatev1) for details.
 6. When you see an `OrderRemoveV1` message, remove the order from the book.

 Note: